NormandinAmaury/Projet-R/README.md

 ##Content of the Project

-The project in R language.
+-The project in R language.
-The results in HTML form.
+-The results in HTML form.

 ##Informations: